99 Bottles of Beer

-"99 Bottles of Beer" or "100 Bottles of Pop on the Wall" is a song dating to the mid-20th century.
-It is a traditional reverse counting song in both the United States and Canada.
-It is popular to sing on road trips, as it has a very repetitive format which is easy to memorize and can take a long time when families sing.
-In particular, the song is often sung by children on long school bus trips, such as class field trips, or on Scout or Girl Guide outings.
+"99 Bottles of Beer" or "100 Bottles of Pop on the Wall" is a traditional reverse counting song from the United States and Canada.
+It is popular to sing on road trips, as it has a very repetitive format which is easy to memorize and can take a long time when sung in full.
+In particular, the song is often sung by children on long school bus trips, such as class field trips, family road trips, or on Scout or Girl Guide outings.
+In computer science, printing the lyrics of 99 Bottles of Beer is a commonly used task to demonstrate esoteric programming languages.

+History

 Lyrics

-The song's lyrics are as follows, with mathematical values substituted:
+The song's lyrics are as follows, beginning with n=99:

-(n) bottles of beer on the wall. (n) bottles of beer.
-Take one down, pass it around, (n-1) bottles of beer on the wall. (caution: this mathematical formula ends with n=1, the song does not use negative numbers).